 Many of us have beloved feline and canine friends who are part of our lives and families.
 But, that doesn’t mean that they are always a part of our home maintenance and cleaning plans.
-From the professionals at Chet’s Cleaning, here are a few tips on how to reconcile the differences, and protect your carpet in your home if you have a pet:
+From the professionals at Chet’s Cleaning, here are a few tips on how to reconcile the differences, and protect and Pet-Proof your carpet in your home if you have a pet:

 - “Paws” to wipe paws.
 Wipe off a pet’s paws when he or she comes inside from romping.
 While it may be a struggle of wills initially, most pets quickly learn that you’ll expect to wipe off their paws when entering the house.
 Similar to humans and removing their shoes, this will ensure that the floors stay clean and tracked mud and dirt do not get spread into the carpet fibers.